galaxyproject/galaxy-hub/content/usegalaxy/index.md

 # Servers

-There are currently three UseGalaxy servers:
+There are currently four UseGalaxy servers:

 ## UseGalaxy.org